Ron Brown: Criticism

-In 1993, Brown was alleged to have accepted $700,000 from Vietnamese businessmen Nguyen Van Hao so that Brown would lift the embargo against Vietnam.
+In 1993, Brown was alleged to have accepted $700,000 from Vietnamese businessman Nguyen Van Hao so that Brown would lift the embargo against Vietnam.

+In 1996, before Brown's trade mission, he sold seats on the plane used for the mission to raise funds for Bill Clinton's reelection campaign.

 Death

 On April 3, 1996, when Brown was on an official trade mission, a U.S. Air Force CT-43 (a modified Boeing 737) carrying Brown and 34 other people, including New York Times Frankfurt Bureau chief Nathaniel C. Nash, crashed into a mountainside on approach to Croatia's Dubrovnik Airport.
 The Air Force attributed the crash to pilot error and a poorly designed landing approach.
 Speculation about the crash included many government cover-up and conspiracy theories, largely based on Brown having been under investigation by independent counsel for corruption.
 Of specific concern was a trip Brown had made to Vietnam on behalf of the Clinton Administration.
 Brown carried an offer for normalizing relations between the United States and the former communist enemy.

-Some people, including Kweisi Mfume—head of the NAACP at the time—and Rep. Maxine Waters (D-CA), chairwoman of the Congressional Black Caucus, had written federal officials to ask for more data on the suspicious circumstances of Brown's death.
-"Responding to homicide allegations, an official of the Armed Forces Institute of Pathology acknowledged that doctors initially were puzzled by a circular wound on the top of Brown's head when his remains were recovered at the crash scene.
+Some people, including Kweisi Mfume—head of the NAACP at the time—and Rep. Maxine Waters (D-CA), chairwoman of the Congressional Black Caucus, had written federal officials to ask for more data on the suspicious circumstances of Brown's death:"Responding to homicide allegations, an official of the Armed Forces Institute of Pathology acknowledged that doctors initially were puzzled by a circular wound on the top of Brown's head when his remains were recovered at the crash scene.
 The forensic pathologist then consulted with others and took extensive X-rays.
-As a result of these consultations and full-body X-rays, we absolutely ruled out anything beyond a blunt-force injury to the head."

-Brown was buried in Arlington National Cemetery.
+As a result of these consultations and full-body X-rays, we absolutely ruled out anything beyond a blunt-force injury to the head."Brown was buried in Arlington National Cemetery.